How the lux calculator works

 Lux measures illuminance, or how much light reaches a surface.
 The basic relationship is simple: lux equals lumens divided by area.
 A 50 m2 office targeting 500 lux therefore needs around 25,000 lumens before detailed utilisation and maintenance factors are applied.

-The calculator starts with the application because the correct lighting level depends on the task.
+The selected task establishes the illuminance benchmark.
 A corridor, meeting room, retail display and inspection area should not be treated as the same type of space.

 Why lux alone is not enough